dgelessus/NAGUS/docs/uru/vault.rst

     the NoteText field isn't relevant and usually left empty.
     The imager's contents are instead stored inside a device inbox child node (see below).
   * Invite = 3: Not used by the open-sourced client code.
+    (Text Note nodes under a PlayerInviteFolder have their NoteType unset.)
   * Visit = 4: An invitation to another avatar's age instance.
   * UnVisit = 5: An un-invitation that revokes a previous invitation for an age instance.
 * ``Int32_2`` = **NoteSubType:**